derekpowell/bayesian-sampler/README.md

 ### Reproducibility

 1. From https://osf.io/mgcxj/files/ download original data files as .zip and extract into `osfstorage-archive` folder in repo directory.
-2. Download saved SVI results for trial-level models from this project's OSF repository and place in `local/` directory.
+2. Download saved SVI results for trial-level models from this project's OSF repository and place/unzip in `local/` directory.
 3. Use `environment.yml` to create Conda environment.
 4. Run fitting notebooks first, then model comparison notebook, and then finally can knit Rmarkdown.